Bedfordshire Police Headquarters

 In March 2021, the Home Secretary commissioned Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) to inspect the effectiveness of police engagement with women and girls.

-This report sets out findings from our inspection of how effectively the police respond to violence against women and girls (VAWG (PDF document)) offences.
+This report sets out findings from our inspection of how effectively the police respond to violence against women and girls (VAWG) offences.
 These are violent and high-harm crimes that disproportionally affect women and girls, such as domestic abuse, sexual violence, stalking and female genital mutilation.

 Recommendations of our July 2021 interim report